 Friends have confided to me they would love to go adventure riding like I have done but their partner would never let them.
 I’ve experienced this.
 Having someone try exert control over me, but I never tolerated it.
 Worrying about what other people think is such a powerful thing.
 I think riders enjoy a respite from that when on our bikes.
 We disappear inside our helmets and riding makes us to focus on the now.
 But at some point I think need to acknowledge if someone is selfishly manipulating your life and if sufficiently unhappy take steps to improve your situation.

-When writing the story of your life if you give the pen to someone else, if you forfeit your dreams to placate another or follow the advice of people who have been nowhere then chances are you will end up disappointed and bitter.
+When writing the story of our life if we give the pen to someone else and forfeit our dreams to placate another or follow advice of people who have been nowhere we will surely end up disappointed and bitter.
 Consider your options, think outside the box or simply reach out to a counselor for help.

 *apologies to anyone who read or commented previously.
 I have rewritten this quite a few times trying to convey what was on my mind better.
 It’s still not very successful, I’m just not much of a wordsmith, but hope it makes more sense now.